swd-stuttgart/dict.die-amis.de/README.md

 Scrum Master: h3z4r

+UX Designer: h3z4r

+UI Designer: h3z4r

 Back-End Developer: h3z4r

 Front-End Developer: h3z4r

+System Administrator: h3z4r

 **Product Backlog**

-This Project:
+In this phase:
-- Search: As a non-registered user I can search the database
+- As a user I can search the database

-Future:
+- As a user I can see the search results
+- As a user I can see word type, phonetik, translation and sample sentences

+In future phases:
 - Profiles: As a non-registered user I can create a profile and add information about myself
 - Contribute: As a registered user I can add, edit and delete entries in dictionary.
 - FAQ: As a registered or non-registered user I can read frequently asked questions.

 **Important Dates**

-Begin: 01.01.2017
+Begin: 01.04.2017

-Sprint 01 (4 Weeks):
+Sprint 01 (2 Weeks):

-Sprint 02 (4 Weeks):
+Sprint 02 (2 Weeks):

+Sprint 03 (2 Weeks):

+Sprint 04 (2 Weeks):

-End: 31.12.2017
+End: 30.06.2017

 ## Getting Started